TeamFightingICE/FightingICE/DareFightingICE/Sound/README.md

 ### Sample Generative Sound Design:
 ---
-Details regarding the sample generative sound design and how to create your own are available on this** [link](https://github.com/TeamFightingICE/GenerativeSoundDesign)**.
+Details regarding the sample generative sound design and how to create your own are available on this [link](https://github.com/TeamFightingICE/GenerativeSoundDesign).

 **Note: The above link also contains information regarding the automated evaluation of the sound designs.**

 ### Rules